-The development of our new BTEC Level 3 programme offers us the ability to be able to attract talented footballers up to the age of 18 and also allow a natural transition for our Academy graduates once they complete their GCSE’s.
+The development of our new BTEC Level 3 programme offers us the ability to be able to attract talented footballers up to the age of 18 and also allow a natural transition for our Football Academy graduates once they complete their GCSE’s.
 The addition of the ‘Shadow Squad’ allows players to share facilities and Coaches with signed players making the opportunity of being professionally selected more likely than ever.

 The importance of having such quality educational provision, together with excellent pastoral support, cannot be underestimated when it comes to young students who have day release or reduced contact time with teachers.
 Moorland’s unique approach, along with the unrivalled liaison between Club and School, means that the loss of contact time in the classroom is negated.

 During the 2017/18 academic year alone, we currently have ten signed boys who are feeling the benefits of the unique relationship between Moorland and the Academy.
 Indeed, it is also enabling boys who are enrolled at Moorland School to seamlessly fit into life at Brockhall should they be successful at club trials.
 Jay Haddow of Year 9, has only been boarding with us since his arrival from Hong Kong in September 2016.
 Jay secured a trial with Rovers and subsequently won a contract with the Club.
 The partnership has made the transition for Jay as smooth as possible, and Jay is now a regular starter and key player for the BRFC U15 & U16 sides.